 Hyperthyroidism treatment varies depending on the reason causing the over-active thyroid.
 A natural diet including foods that lower thyroid activity will be beneficial.
-Vitamin D and herbal supplements will also help support the thyroid and immune system.
+There are several easy and effective natural remedies for hyperthyroidism like Vitamin D and Flaxseed Oil.
+Such supplements support both the thyroid and immune system.

 Treating the underlying reasons for the hyperthyroidism may need to be a long-term regimen.
 Avoiding iodine-rich and processed foods is important.
 Vitamin D and herbal supplements are also suggested home remedies.

 A well-balanced anti-inflammatory diet will be beneficial.
 Avoid sugars and processed foods.

 The below foods are good for an over-active thyroid by helping to lower thyroid function and aiding the thyroid to stop producing excessive thyroid hormones.
 The anti-thyroid properties are strongest when eaten raw.

 - Nuts: almonds, pine nuts, peanuts

 - Any vegetable in the broccoli family: broccoli, cauliflower, Brussels sprouts, cabbage

 - Green leafy vegetables: kale, mustard and spinach